How to Clean Canopy Humidifier

 Once all parts are cleaned and dried, reassemble them carefully.
 Make sure that all connections are securely attached before you refill the tank with clean water and plug it back in.

 Following these simple steps will ensure your Canopy Humidifier is clean and functioning properly.
-Make sure to regularly change the filter, as well as empty and clean the tank frequently for optimal performance.
+Make sure to regularly change the filter and empty and clean the tank frequently for optimal performance.
 Don’t forget to keep an eye on the water level and refill it whenever necessary!
 With regular maintenance, your humidifier will stay in tip-top shape.

 Some Additional Tips to Clean Canopy Humidifier